Mazcona86/TOP-Rock-Papers-Scissors/README.md

 I learned a lot about:

-* Paramaters.
+* Parameters.
-* Calling functions.
+* Function calling.
 * Defining variables.
-* .forEach method for Arrays/NodeList.
+* .forEach method for Arrays and NodeList.
 * Arrow functions.
 * DOM manipulations and Events.
-* Git branching.
+* Git branching and merging.

 It took roughly 7 hours to write the JavaScript code for this.
 It was very fun!.